 Use a third-party tool or service

 Another option would be to use a third-party software utility or online service that can provide details about the components in your computer.
-This type of utility will usually scan your computer and provide a detailed report of everything in your computer, including specifications for the type of memory your computer has in it.
-We suggest using the Crucial System Scanner utility, which is a free utility to scan your computer and give you computer memory details including available memory slots.
+These utilities can scan your computer and give a detailed report of everything in your computer, including memory.
+For example, the Crucial System Scanner is a free utility to scan your computer and give you computer memory details including available memory slots.

 Visually examine the memory

 Finally, you can also open the computer being aware of ESD, remove one of the memory sticks currently installed in the computer and physically examine the memory for any stickers or printed labels identifying the memory.

 Below is a short list of what you should look for or determine when trying to determine the memory your computer has or needs.

 What type of memory does the computer use?
 Some examples of the different memory types include DDR-SDRAM, DDR2-SDRAM, DIMM, DRAM, EDO, FPM, SDRAM, LIMM, RDRAM (RAMBUS), RIMM, SIMM, and SODIMM.
 Today's computers usually use a variant of DIMM/SDRAM memory.